cloudfoundry/credhub/README.md

 * [CredHub Tracker](https://www.pivotaltracker.com/n/projects/1977341)

 CredHub is intended to be deployed by [BOSH](bosh.io) using the [credhub-release](https://github.com/pivotal-cf/credhub-release) BOSH release.
-This repository is **not intended to be directly deployable** and is for development only.
+This repository is for development and is **not intended to be directly deployable**.

 Additional repos: